stargazer5585/VirtualDiscovery/pages/about.md

 - The ability to search or browse by medium of the artwork
 - The ability to search or browse by subject
 - The ability to browse by date or date range
 - Provide context for the original artwork through description of medium, techniquest, artistic movements, or background information about the work or artist.

+## Project Staff

 ## The Collection